mevdschee/php-crud-api/README.md

     ---------------------------------------------------------------------------------------------------
-    GET    /me        -                                 - returns the user that is currently logged in POST   /register  - username, password              - adds a user with given username and password POST   /login     - username, password              - logs a user in by username and password POST   /password  - username, password, newPassword - updates the password of the logged in user POST   /logout    -                                 - logs out the currently logged in user
+    GET    /me        -                                 - returns the user that is currently logged in POST   /register  - username, password              - adds a user with given username and password GET    /confirm   - token                           - enables the user if the token matches the one sent to the user's email address
+    POST   /login     - username, password              - logs a user in by username and password POST   /password  - username, password, newPassword - updates the password of the logged in user POST   /logout    -                                 - logs out the currently logged in user